 Once the largest city in the world, Fez was nicknamed the ‘Athens of the East’ and ‘Mecca of the West’.
 Although it lost its capital status in 1925, contemporary Fez is a UNESCO-listed heritage site and a gastronomical haven.
 The countless riads, each with an elegant courtyard and magnificently tiled rooms, now house restaurants that serve traditional Fassi cuisine, whilst the labyrinthine souks offer some of world’s best street food.

-Over the course of almost a decade, Café Clock has become a mainstay of Fez social and cultural life, and the favourite haunt of locals, expatriates, and tourists alike.
+Over the course of almost a decade, Cafe Clock has become a mainstay of Fez social and cultural life.
 British proprietor Mike Richardson, who was formerly maitre’d at London’s exclusive Wolseley, has fused his experience of high-quality cuisine with his passion for Fez to create something special.
-Set on numerous levels in an elegantly restored townhouse, Café Clock is especially famed in town for its camel burgers, prepared to a unique, closely guarded recipe from fresh local meat.
+Set over numerous levels in an elegantly restored townhouse, Cafe Clock is especially famed in town for its camel burgers, prepared to a unique, closely guarded recipe from fresh local meat.
 By day, it plays host to talks on Moroccan culture and lessons in cooking and calligraphy; at night, local and touring musicians jam and films are screened in a tiny leather-chaired cinema.

 Cafe Clock, 7 Derb el Magana, Fez, Morocco, +212 661 183264